 The accessibility checker in Outlook emails works the same way as other Office applications.
 Just click the issue, and it will highlight the item with the issue and tell you exactly how to fix it.

-Now there are no excuses for ever sending out content that’s not entirely or nearly entirely accessible.
+There are no excuses for ever sending out content that’s not entirely or nearly entirely accessible.
 It’s just a matter of getting in the habit of running the accessibility checker before you save, publish, or send content.

 If you want to learn more about checking the accessibility of Microsoft Office content, check out the article from Microsoft about improving accessibility in Office.